 Our hunters are in the woods well before daylight.
 You will be with a guide whether he does the calling or you do the calling.
-A guest needs a fully guided hunt to take full advantage of the 30,000 acres Water Valley has to offer.
+A guest needs a fully guided hunt to take advantage of what Water Valley has to offer.

 Our turkey package includes private room and bath, meals, housekeeping services, and transportation with a one-on-one guide.